Buying Guides

 Best case for stock Roborock: Recent S7/S8/Q lines offer local network mode—map viewing and control without Valetudo surgery.
 Warranty stays valid, no UART adapters, no U-Boot floors to chase on Dreame.
 For a household that needs one Saturday of setup and tolerates vendor-signed binaries, this is rational—especially when Q7 Max hardware is a NAND gamble and Dreame secure-boot floors change with silent OTA updates1.

 Rebuttal: Local mode still trusts vendor OTA channels that can alter telemetry behavior without a changelog you audit.
-Valetudo’s Apache-licensed stack plus MQTT on an IoT VLAN gives reproducible, subpoena-resistant map custody45—if you buy a SKU that remains rootable on the July 2026 upstream list.
+Valetudo’s Apache-licensed stack plus MQTT on an IoT VLAN gives reproducible, subpoena-resistant map custody56—if you buy a SKU that remains rootable on the August 2026 upstream list.
 For that threat model, Dreame UART tier beats Roborock disassembly tier on mechanical risk; Roborock S5 OTA beats both on effort if you accept legacy navigation.

 After root: maps, MQTT, and LAN hardening